Software, hardware, and everything in between!

 Currently a PhD student with a focus on Systems, Networks, Security, and Personal Data under Dr Hamed Haddadi at the Department of Electronic Engineering and Computer Science of Queen Mary University of London.

-This page is under construction.
-I do a lot of volunteering and STEM outreach that I need to fit in here somehow.
+This page is still under construction.
+I do a lot of volunteering and STEM outreach that I have not yet figured out how to fit on here.
 My project list is also at about 1%.
 Until I sort that out, for a better picture of the personal and open-source projects I work on, please see my GitHub profile.
 Eventually all my projects should make their way online.

 A more detailed look at the Databox as it stood; a collection of physical and cloudhosted software components that provide for an individual data subject to manage, log and audit access to their data by other parties.PDF